-After all, some rumors had him paired with WABC-TV weatherman Sam Champion (now with Good Morning America).
+After all, some rumors had him paired with WABC-TV weatherman Sam Champion (who later went to Good Morning America and can now been seen on The Weather Channel).
 And then there was the time when he went all Jean Harlow and sported a blonde coiffe!
-Of course, despite the 34-year old bachelor's denials, and subsequent marriage three years later, some still beg to differ.
+Of course, despite the 34-year-old bachelor's denials, and subsequent marriage three years later, some still beg to differ.

 So Piazza's name was added to a list that includes the likes of Ron Reagan, Jr.; Hugh Jackman; Ben Affleck; Bradley Cooper; Richard Gere; Troy Aikman; Isaiah Thomas; Jake Gyllenhaal; Derek Jeter - and a host of others.